input-output-hk/catalyst-ci/earthly/python/Readme.md

 ### POETRY_SETUP

-This UDC setus up a python based container that uses poetry for dependency management.
+This UDC sets up a python based container that uses poetry for dependency management.
 Once the UDC has run, the Earthly target that invoked it will

 #### Invocation